Mink Brar

-Mink Brar (born 4 November) is a German model, actress and producer.
+Mink Brar (born 4 November 1980) is an Indian model, actress and producer.
 Mink is known for her work in Bollywood films and on Indian television shows.
 She participated in the reality show Bigg Boss in 2012.

 Early life

-Mink was born on 4 November in Frankfurt, Germany to Punjabi parents who migrated from India to Germany.
-About her name, Mink says, "It's a very unique name.
+Mink Brar was born as Mink Brar on 4 November 1980 in Frankfurt, Germany to Punjabi parents who migrated from India to Germany.
+About her name, Mink Brar says, "It's a very unique name.
 Mink is an animal that loves water and freedom, and is known for its precious fur."
 She was raised in Germany.
-Mink wanted to be a magistrate as a child.
+Brar wanted to be a magistrate as a child.
 She got her education from Germany and completed a bachelor's degree.